Ashtha613/job-hunt-copilot/README.md

 uvicorn main:app --reload
 ```

-The API runs at `http://localhost:8000`.
-Interactive docs are available at `http://localhost:8000/docs`.
+The API runs at `http://localhost:8000`, with interactive docs at `http://localhost:8000/docs`.

 ### Frontend